Sometimes, we forget that honey bees aren’t the only types of bees out there.

 Sometimes, more than one carpenter bee will share an entrance tunnel, but they are still solitary bees, so the damage caused would be minimal.

-Because of their size, carpenter bees can be intimidating, but they rarely sting.
+Because of their size, carpenter bees, like the Blue Carpenter Bee, can be intimidating, but they rarely sting.

 You’ll usually see a large bee hovering outside a tunnel.
 That’s usually a male waiting for a female to emerge from the nests.
 He makes a big fuss but doesn’t have a stinger.

 There are bee types that delegate child-rearing duties to other bee species.
 They are referred to as cuckoo bees because they lay their eggs in nests, usually in a solitary bee nest, and fly away to continue life carefree.
-The egg will hatch, eat the stores left for the intended egg and even eat the other larva.
+The egg will hatch, eat the stores left for the intended egg, and even eat the other larvae.

-A testament to how varied the bee family is.
+This is a testament to how varied the bee family is.
 Unlike other common types of bees, these don’t make for great pollinators.
-They have very smooth bodies because, without the need to feed the young, they have no reason to collect and carry pollen.
+They have very smooth bodies because, without the need to feed the young, they have no reason to collect and carry pollen and nectar.

-Let the lawn overgrow, grow flowering plants and native flowers and bushes to encourage some six-legged visitors.
-Bees such as the azalea bee could benefit from some lovely rhododendrons and azaleas in your garden.
+Let the lawn overgrow and grow flowering plants and native flowers and bushes to encourage some six-legged visitors.
+Bees like the azalea bee could benefit from some lovely rhododendrons and azaleas in your garden.

 If we all do our part, we can make a difference.